How Alimony is Calculated in North Carolina

 Another contemplation for an alimony award that is unique to North Carolina is the consideration of marital misconduct for alimony.
 In North Carolina, marital misconduct is relevant to the alimony determination.
 A dependent spouse is barred from alimony if marital misconduct is shown against that spouse and a supporting spouse is required to pay alimony if marital misconduct is shown against that spouse.
 However, if marital misconduct is shown by both spouses involved in an alimony proceeding the alimony determination will be left again to the discretion of the judge.

 Judges have wide discretion in alimony determinations in the State of North Carolina.
 A judge will determine if an alimony award is issued at all, and what the amount and length of the award will be should an award be ordered.
 If you are involved in a case or have a potential claim for alimony, our family law attorneys are here to help.
-Contact the attorneys at Mulligan Epstein for effective representation in your alimony proceeding.
+Contact the attorneys at Mulligan Attorneys, for effective representation in your alimony proceeding.